JonathanWilbur/nelk-stack-docker/README.md

 Nginx, ElasticSearch, LogStash, and Kibana (NELK) in a Docker-Compose App.

-This one proxies behind Nginx and uses HTTP Basic Authentication by default, so you can expose this to the public Internet safely.
+This one proxies Kibana behind Nginx and uses HTTP Basic Authentication over TLS, so you can expose Kibana to the public Internet safely, after using valid TLS certificates and changing the credentials (described below).

+**WARNING: LogStash is NOT proxied, and therefore not secured with TLS, nor protected by a password.
+It will be exposed to the public Internet if you run this on a connected host that is not behind a network-based firewall.**

+## Usage

+Run `docker-compose up`, and give it a minute or two to build and boot.

+Log into Kibana via `https://localhost:4443/`.

 The default credentials are: